 Determine the timing for each proceeding.

 In order to keep the costs and burdens of independent review as low as possible, the IRP Panel should conduct its proceedings by email and otherwise via the Internet to the maximum extent feasible.
-Where necessary, the IRP Panel may hold meetings by telephone.
-In the unlikely event that a telephonic or in-person hearing is convened, the hearing shall be limited to argument only; all evidence, including witness statements, must be submitted in writing in advance.
+Where necessary, the IRP Panel may hold meetings by telephone or in person.
+In the unlikely event that a telephonic or in-person hearing is convened, the hearing shall be limited to argument only; all evidence, including witness statements, must be submitted in writing in advance, unless the IRP Panel determines otherwise.

+All panel members shall adhere to a conflicts-of-interest policy stated in the IRP Provider's operating rules and procedures, and to an ICANN IRP conflicts-of-interest policy (including without limitation references to pre- and post-term engagements with ICANN and financial conflicts of interest with ICANN or its Stakeholder Organizations and Advisory Committees) as developed by the community and approved by the Board.
+Panel members shall serve for a fixed term of [four][five][seven] years, which may [not] be renewed [once].
+Panel members may be removed or recalled only for cause, e.g., corruption or misuse of the position for personal gain.
+The compensation of panel members, which shall be born by ICANN, shall not be reduced.

-All panel members shall adhere to conflicts-of-interest policy stated in the IRP Provider's operating rules and procedures, as approved by the Board.Prior to initiating a request for independent review, the complainant is urged to enter into a period of cooperative engagement with ICANN for the purpose of resolving or narrowing the issues that are contemplated to be brought to the IRP.
-The cooperative engagement process is published on ICANN.org and is incorporated into this Section 3 of the Bylaws.
+Prior to initiating a request for independent review, the complainant is urged to enter into a period of mediation or cooperative engagement, at the complainant’s choice, with ICANN for the purpose of resolving or narrowing the issues that are contemplated to be brought to the IRP.
+The mediation and cooperative engagement processes are published on ICANN.org.

 Upon the filing of a request for an independent review, the parties are urged to participate in a conciliation period for the purpose of narrowing the issues that are stated within the request for independent review.
 A conciliator will be appointed from the members of the omnibus standing panel by the Chair of that panel.
 The conciliator shall not be eligible to serve as one of the panelists presiding over that particular IRP.
 The Chair of the standing panel may deem conciliation unnecessary if cooperative engagement sufficiently narrowed the issues remaining in the independent review.

-Cooperative engagement and conciliation are both voluntary.
-However, if the party requesting the independent review does not participate in good faith in the cooperative engagement and the conciliation processes, if applicable, and ICANN is the prevailing party in the request for independent review, the IRP Panel must award to ICANN all reasonable fees and costs incurred by ICANN in the proceeding, including legalAll matters discussed during the cooperative engagement and conciliation phases are to remain confidential and not subject to discovery or as evidence for any purpose within the IRP, and are without prejudice to either party.
+All matters discussed during the cooperative engagement and conciliation phases will, at the request of the complaining party, remain confidential and not subject to discovery or as evidence for any purpose within the IRP, and are without prejudice to either party.